Possible reasons notifications can be delayed or not shown quickly.

-Normally push notifications do arrive quite quickly.
-The most common reason for notifications being delayed is the device had no internet connection or a poor connection and the notification did not arrive until the connection was made.
+Normally push notifications arrive quite quickly.
+The most common reason for notifications being delayed is the device had unstable or no internet connection and the notification did not arrive until the connection was made (defaults to 3 days).

 When notifications get sent from OneSignal, they go to Google (FCM), Apple (APNS), Windows (WNS), and other messaging servers.
 OneSignal is in charge of sending these requests to these Push Servers which then deliver it to your subscribers.

 When looking at a notification in your Message Reports you can see how fast OneSignal sent the push when viewing the notification directly.

 In the above case, we sent the push to the Google and/or Apple servers in 0.33 seconds.

 If the device receiving the push does not get it right away, it could be an issue with the FCM, APNS servers (rare) or the device had unstable internet causing a delay (common).

 Some home and commercial wifi routers will cause the device's connection to Google's FCM servers to be closed.
 The device later re-opens the connection and receives the delayed notifications.
 (Discussed here: https://groups.google.com/forum/#!topic/android-gcm/Y33c9ib54jY)

 Some custom versions of the Android OS have a "power-saving" setting that can cause notifications to be delayed or ignored.
 For instance, Sony Xperia devices have a "Stamina Mode" and other device's have similar modes discussed in our Notification Not Shown Guide